HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 protect yourself against cyber attacks pareto

-The most effective cybersecurity strategy for small business owners to protect themselves against cyber attacks is to go after the low-hanging fruits, otherwise known as the 80-20 rule.
-An extremely easy, yet effective example is enabling multi-factor authentication on email accounts.
+Small business owners’ most effective cybersecurity strategy to protect themselves against cyber attacks is to go after the low-hanging fruits, otherwise known as the 80-20 rule.
+A straightforward yet practical example is enabling multi-factor authentication on email accounts.

 cybersecurity training

-It is essential to developing effective policy and cybersecurity-ready human capital, which includes improving cyber-defense capabilities and minimizing deviant behaviors from the workforce.
+It is essential to develop effective policy and cybersecurity-ready human capital, which includes improving cyber-defence capabilities and minimizing deviant behaviours in the workforce.
 This is because the human factor is the weakest link in cybersecurity.

 1. Bryan Osima – CEO of Uvietech Software Solutions